Discover the differences between trading in demo and live through MT4/MT5.

-Slippage can occur on live accounts both in the case of market orders and in the case of pending orders.
+Slippage can occur on live accounts both with market and pending orders.

 Slippage on market orders

-The latency between a trader's terminal and our servers depends on the trader.
-The trader's Internet connection and the location of the computer hosting the Metatrader terminal will affect how long it takes for the market order to reach our servers.
+The latency between a trader's terminal and our servers depends on both the trader's Internet connection and the location of the computer hosting the Metatrader terminal which will affect how long it takes for the market order to reach our servers.

 Traders who wish to reduce latency between their Metatrader terminal and our servers, are welcome to subscribe to a VPS service hosted and X-connected to Darwinex at London Equinix LD4, the venue where Darwinex is X-connected to its liquidity providers.

 The latency between our server and the market depends on us, the broker.
 Our MetaTrader server is co-located with the servers of our liquidity providers in order to reduce this latency as much as possible.